Explained briefly and clearly: shoulder impingement syndrome

 Shoulder impingement syndrome: recognize & avoid causes

 It is important to identify the individual risk factors and adjust them if necessary in order to minimize the risk of shoulder impingement syndrome.
 It can be caused by various influences, which can occur in combination or individually.
-One common cause is repetitive overhead movements, such as those that occur in certain professions or sports.
+A common cause is Repetitive overhead movementsthat occur in certain professions or sports.
 If you are a painter or a passionate volleyball player, for example, you are unfortunately in the risk group.
 These activities can lead to gradual wear and tear of the tendons in the shoulder, which reduces the space between the humerus and the acromion and encourages the tendons to become trapped.

-Another cause may bepoor posture .
-In the long term, this leads to uneven strain on the shoulder muscles and possibly to a shift in the anatomical structures of the shoulder.
+Another cause can be poor posture can be another cause.
+In the long term, this leads to uneven strain on the shoulder muscles and, as a result, possibly to a shift in the anatomical structures of the shoulder.
 This risk group for shoulder impingement syndrome includes all those who sit for long periods of time, stare at their computer screen with far too much tension and do not do any physical exercise.
 But that's not all, there are other causes or risk factors for shoulder impingement syndrome.

-Injuries such as falls or sudden strain can also trigger or exacerbate painful shoulder impingement.
-In addition, age-related changes such as wear and tear or osteoarthritis or changes in the bone structure of the shoulder can also play a role.
-And bursitis can also cause pain in the shoulder.
-Important to know: Very often, muscular tension is also the cause of shoulder pain.
-On this basis, it is certainly understandable that shoulder impingement syndrome can even havepsychological causes .
-This is because people who suffer from strong pressure or great anxiety become tense.
-This causes persistent cramps, which can lead to pain in the shoulder.
-The good thing about this is that you can do something wonderful to help, for example with relaxation exercises, massages or a quick session on the acupressure mat.
+injuries such as falls or sudden strain can also trigger or aggravate painful shoulder impingement.
+In addition, age-related age-related changes such as wear and tear or osteoarthritis or changes in the bone structure of the shoulder can also play a role.
+And also bursitis can also cause pain in the shoulder.
+Important to know: very often additional muscular tension are also often the cause of shoulder pain.
+On this basis, it is certainly understandable that shoulder impingement syndrome can even have psychological causes. psychological causes can even have psychological causes.
+This is because people who are under a lot of pressure or anxiety tend to tense up.
+This causes persistent cramps that can lead to pain in the shoulder.
+The good thing about this is that you can tackle it wonderfully, for example with relaxation exercises, massages or a quick session on the acupressure mat.

 Shoulder impingement syndrome - this treatment can help:

-Depending on the intensity of the shoulder pain and the impairment of movement function, there are various options for treating impingement syndrome.
+Depending on the intensity of the shoulder pain and the impairment of movement function, you have various options for treating impingement syndrome.
 In most cases, you start with conservative measures such as rest, rest and physical therapy.
 Physiotherapy helps to strengthen the muscles around the shoulder and improve mobility.
 This in turn can help to reduce the pressure on the trapped structures.
 In addition, a shoulder joint that is kept stable by strong muscles relieves the affected tendons.
-We will show you a few exercises later on that willstrengthen the shoulder muscles, increase the range of movement and stimulate blood circulation.
+We will show you a few exercises that strengthen the shoulder muscles later on. strengthen the shoulder musclesextend the range of movement and stimulate blood circulation.

 Releasing tension in the affected area can also reduce your shoulder pain.
-For this purpose, acupressure can be considered as a complementary treatment method for shoulder impingement syndrome.
-By applying targeted pressure to specific points on the body, tension and blockages can be released, which can help toimprove blood flow and support healing.
-A acupressure mat can help to stimulate these pressure points and achieve the desired effects.
-It is also very easy to use: All you have to do is lie down on it and the many points do the rest.
-Our tip: Many points are very suitable for beginners, fewer points for advanced users.
+For this acupressure can be considered as a complementary treatment method for shoulder impingement syndrome.
+By applying targeted pressure to specific points on the body, tension and blockages can be released, which can help to improve blood flow and support healing.
+An acupressure mat can help to stimulate these pressure points and achieve the desired effects.
+It is also very easy to use: All you have to do is lie down on it and the many points will do the rest.
+Our tip: Many tips are very suitable for beginners, fewer tips for advanced riders.

 If there is evidence of inflammation, anti-inflammatory medication can also be used to relieve the pain.
 If all these conservative measures do not help, surgery may be necessary in some cases.
 But let's try a few effective exercises first.